ashish-kp/just-starting/index.md

  # Higher Moments Of Observables in a Non-Linear Kerr Medium

  Here the codes and the resulting plots for the observables and their combinations for a Kerr medium are given.
-The Hamiltonian for the system is given by:
+The Hamiltonian for the system is given by: nigga

  $ H = \hbar\chi(a^{\dagger 2} a^2) $